drfuzzi/INF2009_SoundAnalytics/README.md

   - A sample display screen will look like as in below:
     ![image](https://github.com/drfuzzi/INF2009_SoundAnalytics/assets/52023898/bc5b4ccc-f06e-422e-b0f0-8a403e14cc65)
     It is very clear from the screenshot that an offline (inference done on the edge device) model like Sphinx is not as effective as a Google Speech Recognition API where inference is done on the cloud.
-- Employ other speech recognition APIs provided in the [speech_recognition library](https://github.com/Uberi/speech_recognition#readme) and compare the performance on Rasperry PI 4
+- Employ other speech recognition APIs provided in the [speech_recognition library](https://github.com/Uberi/speech_recognition#readme) and compare the performance on Rasperry Pi
 - Modify the code to identify certain words in the generated (predicted text) which can form the basis for 'wake word' based system control (e.g. Ok Google, Alexa or Siri)
 ---